Home

 Frangipani or Plumeria

-The terms Plumeria and frangipani are synonymous.
-In many countries, including the USA, many people know the word “plumeria” but have never heard of “frangipani”.
-In Australia, many people use the colloquial term “frangipani” but do not know the word “plumeria”.
+The terms “plumeria” and “frangipani” are synonymous.
+In many countries, including the USA, people use the word “plumeria”.
+In Australia, many people use the colloquial term “frangipani” and do not know the word “plumeria”.

 Drought Tolerant Frangipanis